 This state-wide pilot program is jointly funded by Gandel Philanthropy and Lord Mayor’s Charitable Foundation through the Eldon and Anne Foote Trust, together with in-kind support provided by Emergency Management Victoria.

-For further information or to nominate your community follow this Ready2Go link.
+For further information or to nominate your community follow visit the Ready2Go website (External link).

 Hard copies can also be requested via email at firstname.lastname@example.org (External link)